By Madeline Bocaro

 “I don’t know, but it’s cheaper than someone’s life.”

 John Lennon and Yoko Ono launched their WAR IS OVER! ad campaign in December 1969 to peacefully protest war in Vietnam, Biafra and around the world.
-They self-funded print ads and posted billboards in twelve major cities worldwide; New York, Los Angeles, Toronto, Rome, Athens, Amsterdam, Berlin, Paris, London, Tokyo, Hong Kong and Helsinki.
+They self-funded print ads in several languages (including sign-language for the deaf)and posted billboards in twelve major cities worldwide; New York, Los Angeles, Toronto, Rome, Athens, Amsterdam, Berlin, Paris, London, Tokyo, Hong Kong and Helsinki.
 The campaign included distribution of leaflets and ad placement in various media and radio announcements.

 The simple message, “WAR IS OVER!
 IF YOU WANT IT” is similar to Yoko’s instructional art pieces – asking us to imagine something so that it can potentially materialize.

 John and Yoko located a shop in Times Square in New York City which would print your own customized newspaper headline.
 Their first idea was to get the ‘War Is Over!’ slogan printed in newspapers, as if it had really happened.
 It proved too difficult to get the message to headline every newspaper worldwide.
 They decided to launch a worldwide poster event instead.

 The minimal poster design is perfect in every way; the bold black and white message, the font, the exclamation point and the changing scale from large to smaller lettering.
 It is set in the plain, sans-serf Franklin Gothic Extra Condensed black type – centered on a white background.